Skip to main content

 • Address

-The payer fills out Form 1099-Nec.
-To do so, you’ll need to input your own business’s information as well as your recipient’s information.
-You’ll also include how much you paid the contractor and how much tax (if any) was withheld.
+To fill out Form 1099-NEC, input your business and recipient’s information.
+Also, include how much you paid the non-employee and how much tax (if any) you withheld.

-The boxes you’ll fill out on Form 1099-Nec are:
+The information you fill out on Form 1099-NEC includes:

 • Payer name or business